-Virginia also has an annual August sales tax holiday running from the first Friday in August through to the following Sunday; it covers certain school supplies costing $20 or less per item, and certain clothing and footwear costing less than $100 per item.
-For additional information, check the DOT’s August sales tax holiday webpage.
+Virginia also has an annual August sales tax holiday running from the first Friday in August through to the following Sunday.
+The holiday covers certain school supplies costing $20 or less per item, certain clothing and footwear costing less than $100 per item, and several other categories.
+For additional information, check the DOT’s sales tax holidaywebpage.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-The DOT’s FAQ page on sales and use tax refers to the use tax as “the ‘other half’ of the Virginia retail sales and use tax requirements,” and states that “purchases from the Internet” is one common area where use tax is incurred.
-For more information, review the FAQ page.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The DOT’s use tax webpage refers to the use tax as “the ‘other half’ of the Virginia retail Sales and Use Tax Act.”
+In addition, the DOT’s sales and use tax FAQ page and states that “purchases from the Internet” is one common area where use tax is incurred.
+For more information, review the webpage and FAQ page.

 Proposed Federal Legislation